h612/DataEngineering_ETL/README.md

 Pre-processing:
 1. DestinationData
- a.
-The unnecessary top 3 rows were dropped
+ -	The unnecessary top 3 rows were dropped
- b.
-Columns were relabeled appropriately
+ -	Columns were relabeled appropriately
- c.
-Unnecessary columns were dropped, as were rows at the top and bottom of the dataset which aren’t required (further headings and footnotes in csv)
+ -	Unnecessary columns were dropped, as were rows at the top and bottom of the dataset which aren’t required (further headings and footnotes in csv)
- d.
-Duplicate school names were dropped, keeping only the first school by that name
+ -	Duplicate school names were dropped, keeping only the first school by that name
- e.
-The cleaned dataframe was saved as a new csv
+ -	The cleaned dataframe was saved as a new csv

 2. Salary
-  a.
-Unnecessary rows at the top were removed and the 5th row was converted to the column headings.
+  -	Unnecessary rows at the top were removed and the 5th row was converted to the column headings.
 This row was then dropped.
-  b.
-Columns that were not required were removed by filtering to just the required columns
+  -	Columns that were not required were removed by filtering to just the required columns
-  c.
-NA values were dropped
+  -	NA values were dropped
-  d.
-Columns were re-named and the index reset
+  -	Columns were re-named and the index reset
-  e.
-The cleaned dataframe was saved as a new csv
+  -	The cleaned dataframe was saved as a new csv

 3. LGA Postcode mappings
-  a.
-Columns were re labelled
+  -	Columns were re labelled
-  b.
-NA values were dropped
+  -	NA values were dropped
-  c.
-Duplicates were dropped
+  -	Duplicates were dropped

 <h3>Load</h3>